Building Muscle: A Guide to Gaining Lean Muscle Mass

 3. Recovery is Where the Growth Happens

-Muscle growth doesn't happen in the gym—it happens while you rest.
+Muscle growth doesn't happen in the gym—it occurs while you rest.
+Recovery is as important as training itself.

 Make recovery a priority:

-Sleep: 7–9 hours of quality sleep every night
+Sleep: Aim for 7–9 hours of quality sleep every night.

 4. Stay Consistent—Not Perfect

 Muscle growth takes time.
-You won’t look drastically different overnight, but stay consistent and results will come.
+You won’t see drastic changes overnight, but stay consistent, and results will come.
 Remember:

 5. Supplements: Helpful, Not Essential

-Supplements can support your muscle-building goals, but they’re not magic.
+Supplements can support your muscle-building goals, but they’re not magic solutions.
+Use them wisely as part of a complete nutrition plan.

 Top options:

-Omega-3, vitamin D, or a multivitamin: If your diet lacks variety
+Omega-3, vitamin D, or a multivitamin: These can be beneficial if your diet lacks variety.

 Reminder: Real food always comes first.
 Supplements are the cherry on top.